SilentMoon3/How_to_use_Tensorflow_for_classification-LIVE/README.md

 ##Usage

-type `juptyer notebook` into terminal and a browser window will pop up.
+type `jupyter notebook` into terminal and a browser window will pop up.
 Click on demo.ipynb.
 You can iteratively compile each block of code to see the output results.

 ##Credits